One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 Open the small covers with an extra-thin plastic tool or a precision screwdriver, but with care, and an extra-thin guitar metronome can do the trick.

-Be careful with the sunshield, as it’s still attached by its cables, and you’ll need to remove the plug to finally free it.
+Be careful with the sunshield, as it is still held by its cables, and the plug must be removed so that it is finally free.

 10 – Remove rear hatch cover (trunk)